Getting Started

 Modules and imports

 Zirric code is organized into modules.
-Use module to declare the namespace
+Use mod to declare the namespace

 and import to access other modules.